ooni/probe-engine/README.md

 ```

 When building Android bindings, we automatically omit linking with MK.
 We
-automatically build Android brindings whenever commits are pushed to the
+automatically build Android bindings whenever commits are pushed to the
 `mobile-staging` branch.
 Such builds could be integrated by using:

 ```Groovy